 The NDA may also precise the cases in which the information cannot be kept confidential, and its revealing cannot be held accountable.
 For example, it may be applied when its publishing is required by the authorities in order to conduct a legal investigation, or when the receiving party got access to the information from a third party that was not bound by the NDA.

 So, before you proceed with writing your non-disclosure agreement, we have a few tips for you.
 We highly recommend to:

 - Verify whether signing NDA is essential.
 In the case of simple projects that don’t require sharing sensitive information, an excess of legalities may severely slow down the process.

 - Secure your confidential information yourself.
 In case the information is being revealed on your side, the NDA becomes ineffective.

 - Collect evidence of agreement breaches.
 In order to execute receiving compensation, you will be obliged to prove the agreement violation to the contractor.

 Interested in software development outsourcing, or still searching for a partner?
 You’re in the right place – we are an IT hiring company experienced in outsourcing and IT recruitment processes.
-We will be happy to assist you and provide you with software development outsourcing services secured by all relevant agreements and contracts.
+We will be happy to assist you and provide you with IT outsourcing services in Poland secured by all relevant agreements and contracts.
 Contact us!